ArduPilot/ardupilot_wiki/plane/source/docs/miniTalon-build.rst

 .. image:: ../images/MT-fc.jpg
     :target: ../_images/MT-fc.jpg

-As shown, the GPS and Telemetry connections are compatible with the serial port defaults loaded when the firmware for the Matek flight controller is programmed.
+As shown, the GPS and Telemetry connections are compatible with the serial port defaults loaded when the firmware for the Matek autopilot is programmed.

 The SERVOx_FUNCTIONS will have to be set such that the following is assigned: